adobe/node-fetch-retry/README.md

 ### Additional notes on retry duration

-If the fetch is unsucessful, the retry logic determines how long it will wait before the next attempt.
+If the fetch is unsuccessful, the retry logic determines how long it will wait before the next attempt.
 If the time remaining will exceed the total time allowed by retryMaxDuration then another attempt will not be made.
 There are examples of how this works in the testing code.

 ### Apache OpenWhisk Action Support